kognifai/Galore/SDK-documentation/Pipeline Operations.md

 input ~/Test/somedata |> maps 'Histogram(s[0],10)' 's[0]'
 ```

-The followinf functions are also available and also all those define in map:
+The following functions are also available and also all those define in map:
 ​```csharp
 		double[][] Rows(this double[][] values, params int[][] rows)
 		double[] Col(this double[][] values, int col)